Hoshitter1/TwitterBot/readme.md

 5. slack_token.txt

-## 2. Add a directory named target lists under src containing text files.
+## 2. Add a directory named target lists under src and include text files.
-text files should contain twitter IDs so user_bot will save their followers based on their values.
+Include twitter IDs of your target celebrities in target_lists so user_bot will save their followers based on their values.

 ## 2. Do this